-Step 2: Check whether you land is suitable for the works you wish to undertake
+Step 2: Check whether your land is suitable for the works you wish to carry out

-It may be a good idea to obtain a section 149 Planning Certificate to identify the land constraints on your property.
+It may be a good idea to obtain a Section 10.7 Planning Certificate to identify the land constraints on your property.

 Step 3: Determine the planning controls for your property